mikeizbicki/ucr-cs100/tutorials/shell-scripts/README.md

 ####for

-I will give a example for converting the format of images from '.jpg' to '.png':
+I will give a example for converting the format of images in the current directory from '.jpg' to '.png':

 ```
 #!/bin/bash